Nanasato Station: Platforms

-Adjacent stations

 History

 Nanasato Station opened on 17 November 1929.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Nanasato Station becoming "TD-05".

+In May 2021, as part of its fiscal 2021 investment plan, Tōbu Railway announced its plans to construct a new, elevated station building for Nanasato Station.
+The station's new building partially opened on 10 February 2024 and fully opened on 31 March of that year.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 20,392 passengers daily.